DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 **Sega Lindbergh**

 On Linux _Lindbergh Loader_ can be used to run these games.
-It's easiest to download the Flatpak package from their GitHub site: \
+It's easiest to download the AppImage from their GitHub site, although they also have a Flatpak release: \
 https://github.com/lindbergh-loader/lindbergh-loader/releases

-Here are the Flatpak installation instructions: \
+If using the Flatpak then you can find the installation instructions here: \
 https://github.com/lindbergh-loader/lindbergh-loader/blob/master/docs/guide.md#installing-and-running-the-flatpak

 By default this Flatpak does not have the necessary permissions to run games from the ROMs directory tree.
 Use [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal) to fix this.
 The option you need to enable is _All system files_ in the _Filesystem_ section.